syncfusion-content/maui-docs/MAUI/DigitalGauge/Customize-character-segments.md

 {% endtabs %}

-## Customize character segment stroke
+## Customize character segment stroke and stroke width

 The values of digital characters color can be customized using the `CharacterStrokeColor` property.
+The width of the digital character value can be customized using the `StrokeWidth` property.

 {% tabs %}